Beetlejuice (TV series): Neitherworld inhabitants

 The Neitherworld features a recurring cast of residents.
 Jacques LaLean (voiced by Charles Kerr) is a French skeleton and aspiring bodybuilder, often exasperated by Beetlejuice but still considered his friend.
 Ginger (voiced by Paulina Gillis) is a tap-dancing spider with show business ambitions.
 The Monster Across the Street (voiced by Len Carlson) resembles a hairy giant and regularly expresses frustration at Beetlejuice's antics.

 Other recurring characters include Mayor Maynot (voiced by Len Carlson), the temperamental leader of the Neitherworld; his assistant I. M. Smallhead; Judge Mental, who presides over legal matters; and Mr. Monitor, who operates the local television network.
 Beetlejuice's family, introduced in the series, includes his parents Gnat and Bea Juice.
+Beetlejuice also has a brother named Donny Juice, that looks strikingly similar to him, but has a much cleaner appearance, a different haircut, and straight, white teeth.

 The show also features unusual creatures such as Doomie, a sentient car that occasionally transforms into a monster called the Dragster of Doom, and the Sandworms, feared serpentine creatures that inhabit Sandwormland beneath the Neitherworld.